Resources for Learning to Teach with Canvas

 Introductory Article

-For a quick, high-level introductory overview of Canvas and its features, the CATL Blog Teaching Toolbox article “Getting Started with Canvas” is a good first read.
-This article is a concise review of navigating Canvas and the components that make up a Canvas course.
+For a quick, high-level introductory overview of Canvas and its features, the CATL Blog Teaching Toolbox article “Getting Started with Canvas” is a good starting point.
+This article provides a concise review of navigating Canvas and the components that make up a Canvas course.
 It contains many links to in-depth guides for further exploration of each feature.

 Workshop Recordings

-Each year, CATL hosts several live workshops, including several intended for instructors who are beginning to learn Canvas.
-The CATL Blog hosts recordings of these workshops as asynchronous resources:
+Each year, CATL hosts several live workshops, including some intended for instructors who are new to Canvas.
+The CATL blog hosts recordings of these workshops as asynchronous resources:

 • Building Your First Module – This workshop walks you through the essentials for building your first module in Canvas.
 Learn about the features you might need to prepare your class, including pages, assignments, discussions, and quizzes.